INP Processing Time: Causes, Optimization, and Code Examples

 }, { timeout: 1000 });

 The downside of requestIdleCallback is that code might not run as soon as you would like.
-In that case we can 'yield to the main thread' after the most important code has run and in doing so give the browser a moment to run the layout updates.
-Here is an example on how to break up tasks by yielding to the main thread
+In that case, you can "yield to the main thread" after the most important code has run, giving the browser a moment to perform the layout update.
+Here is an example of how to break up tasks by yielding to the main thread:

 async function yieldToMain() {